super-lou/Explore2_toolbox/README.md

 ## Documentation
 ### DRIAS NetCDF exportation
 You can find the usefull part of the code in the [R](https://github.com/super-lou/Ex2D_toolbox/tree/main/R) directory.
 Here you will have the [DRIAS_export](https://github.com/super-lou/Ex2D_toolbox/tree/main/R/DRIAS_export) directory which includes 2 subdirectories, one for [1D data exportation](https://github.com/super-lou/Ex2D_toolbox/tree/main/R/DRIAS_export/DRIAS_export_1D) and the other for [2D data exportation](https://github.com/super-lou/Ex2D_toolbox/tree/main/R/DRIAS_export/DRIAS_export_2D).

+You can find a README in each subdirectory.

 ## FAQ